darebgd/DareDoc/docs/source/PCs/ARM/iMX6UL/Manuals/Software/Debian.rst

 Preparation
 ===========

+You will need to prepare the following items before you can start using the Prebuilt Files Package to reflash the system.

-Prepare a power supply unit (PSU) with proper voltages, as follows: for 7" products, a 6V to 36V PSU is required.
-10" and larger products need PSU with
+* Power Supply Unit (PSU) with the appropriate voltages, as follows:

+   * Products with 7" display panel require 6V to 36V PSU
+   * Products with 10" display panel and larger require 15V to 36V PSU

-15V to 36V.
-USB to serial cable is used for debugging Chipsee Industrial Embedded Computer (Chipsee IEC).
-The TF card is used to create a bootable storage medium for reflashing the system.
+* USB to serial cable for debugging Chipsee Industrial Embedded Computers (Chipsee IPC)
+* TF Card to create a bootable storage for reflashing the system

-Use the prebuilt images package from the :ref:`link above <db_pkg>` to reflash the system.
-You can use the Xshell terminal emulator to debug Chipsee IEC in Windows.
-You can also use VNC\ |r| Viewer to control Chipsee IEC remotely, over Ethernet.
+Use the Prebuilt Files Package from the :ref:`link above <db_pkg>` to reflash the system.
+You can use the XShell terminal emulator to debug Chipsee IPC in Windows.
+You can also use VNC\ |r| Viewer to control Chipsee IPC remotely, over Ethernet.
-The Cross-toolchain software is used to compile the program for flashing.
+The Cross-toolchain software is used to compile the software for flashing.

 Hardware Requirements
 ---------------------

-* Chipsee Industrial Embedded Computer
+* Chipsee Industrial (Embedded) Panel PC
 * PSU according to the instructions above
 * USB-to-serial or other serial cable for debugging
 * TF Card (at least 4GB)